Signs and symptoms of constipation

 - Feeling like you can’t completely empty your bowels

 Occasional constipation is usually nothing to be concerned about.
 In fact, 80% of people will experience constipation symptoms during their lifetime.
 However, you should consult with your physician if you experience sudden, unexplainable changes to your bowel movements that persist for more than a week or continually return.
 These could be signs of an underlying condition.

 Constipation happens when a stool moves too slowly through the digestive tract.
-This can cause it to become hard and dry, making it difficult, or even painful, to pass.
-In fact, if you’re trying to pinpoint why you’re experiencing signs of constipation, you might not need to look further than your medicine cabinet, grocery list and schedule.
-The key to managing constipation symptoms is often small lifestyle changes.
+This can cause it to become hard and dry, making it difficult or painful to pass.
+If you’re trying to pinpoint why you’re experiencing signs of constipation, first look to your medicine cabinet, grocery list, and schedule.
+The key to managing constipation symptoms is often making small lifestyle changes.

 Did you know we’re more likely to experience constipation symptoms the older we get?
 It must be because we’re so full of wisdom.

 Feeling the pressure these days?
 So does your gut.
 Your gastrointestinal tract is a nervous system organ (just like the brain), and it can be affected by situational or chronic stress.
 Make sure you’re getting enough sleep and physical activity.
 These can make a big impact on stress levels.

 Exercising for 30 minutes a day can help move things along in your gut.
 And it doesn’t have to be intense exercise — going for a walk in the morning before work or after a meal can make all the difference.

 Your bowel habits could be affected by certain medicines.
 Talk with your doctor about a change if your symptoms persist.

 Changing hormones and the pressure of an expanding uterus can relax the intestinal muscles, causing things to slow down.